 - In Anne McCaffrey's Acorna Series, Acorna's pregnancy wasn't a secret (In fact, her mother detects it before she does).
 The fact that she was pregnant with twins was.
 One of the embryos was stolen from her by Graymalkin, one of the race of aliens responsible for creating her species (who, in fact, stole Ariin to use her genetic code to create the original Linyaari).

 - Eragon's mother decides, after seeing how her first child is treated, that she'd rather not let Morzan know she's having another.
 Of course, it also isn't Morzan's, but she doesn't tell the real father she's expecting either.

-- In Lynn Reid Bank's The L-Shaped Room the protagonist has absolutely no respect for the father and doesn't really want him around, so she doesn't tell him.
+- In Lynne Reid Banks' The L-Shaped Room the protagonist has absolutely no respect for the father and doesn't really want him around, so she doesn't tell him.
 Made easier by the fact that their paths had uncrossed by then.
 He finds out by happening to pass her when she's very big.

 - In the other book about a young woman being a single mother in the '60s before it's fashionable (Margaret Drabble's The Millstone), the narrator also doesn't tell the father that their one night stand had results, and when she happens to see him again, lies about the age of the baby so he won't put two and two together.
 This is a 'not wanting to burden the father one'.

 - Angie Branzino, in June Casey and Joan Triglia's Bound By Blood.
 She actually goes so far as to wear a corset until the sixth month (and only ditches it then because she gets found out).